 Just plug in your domain name to scan your site.
 Siteliner generates a detailed report showing you exactly where all the issues on your site are.

 Woorank combines a lot of tools into one and their specialty is giving a snapshot checklist that makes it easy for website owners to scan and see what’s wrong right away.
 You can check the tool out for free and get some limited data.

 The full-featured version scans a site to provide:

 One of the cool things about Woorank is their color-coded checklist that lets you know what is a priority and what can wait a little bit.
 Here is a snapshot of the report.

 Google has a vested interest in making sure site owners provide a good experience to their users.
 After all, Google is only as good as the sites it is able to serve to its own users.
 All of the following tools are free to use.

 One of the most widely used analytics’ platforms is provided by Google and it is completely free.
-Google Analytics is relatively easy to use and provides lawyers with a lot of basic and some advanced data related to their website visitors.
+Google Analytics is relatively easy to use and provides site owners with a lot of basic and some advanced data related to their website visitors.

 For WordPress users, Analytics is also extremely easy to install.
 There is a fair amount of documentation on the web about how to use the platform for web tracking.

 Google’s advertising platform (AdWords) is accompanied by a keyword research tool known as the keyword planner.
 With it, you can get data on search volume for any given keyword phrase.
 Like Analytics, the planner is also completely free.